pinski1/pinski1.github.io/source/shop/index.markdown

 sharing: true
 footer: true
 ---
-Please email me at ????? to order products.
+Please email me to order products.
 I prefer to use PayPal.
 <!-- not so good at this, oh well -->
 ##PocketQube parts